 Pantera – This Love

 Here’s one we wouldn’t recommend listening to after a nasty breakup.
-Drummer Vinnie Paul has previously said This Love is based on Phil Anselmo’s personal experience, and from the chugging, melancholy prog riffs and lyrics referencing death, we’re guessing it wasn’t a great relationship.
+Drummer Vinnie Paul said This Love is based on Phil Anselmo’s personal experience, and from the chugging, melancholy prog riffs and lyrics referencing death, we’re guessing it wasn’t a great relationship.
 It’s wholly relatable, though.
 Who hasn’t come out of a rocky long-term pairing feeling like they want to curl up into a despondent ball?
 This is definitely one to listen to once you’re sooooooo over it.
 Don’t depress yourself even more.

 Avenged Sevenfold – A Little Piece Of Heaven

 As relationship advice goes, this definitely falls into the ‘don’t try this at home’ category.
 A jilted boyfriend decides that the only way to win over the woman of his dreams is to do something completely not deranged and fucked up(read: totally deranged and fucked up), and eat her heart.
 Cue a gross zombie love story, made somehow endearing by the animated video.
 Being dumped sucks, we all know that.
 Feeling like you might want to punish the person who did the dumping is normal.
 This guy, however, takes the whole crazy ex-boyfriend to gory extremes.